druid-io/druid-io.github.io/_posts/2013-09-19-launching-druid-with-apache-whirr.md

 ## About Apache Whirr ##
 Apache Whirr is a set of libraries for running cloud services.
 It allows you to use simple commands to boot clusters of distributed systems for testing and experimentation.
 Apache Whirr makes booting clusters easy.

+## How Whirr Helps ##

+Without Whirr, to launch a Druid cluster, you'd have to provision machines yourself, and then install each node type manually.
+This process is outlined [here](https://github.com/metamx/druid/wiki/Tutorial%3A-The-Druid-Cluster).
+With Whirr, you can boot a druid cluster by editing a simple configuration file and then issuing a single command!

 ## Installing Whirr ##
 Until Druid is part of an Apache release (a month or two from now) of Whirr, you'll need to clone the code from [https://github.com/rjurney/whirr/tree/trunk](https://github.com/rjurney/whirr/tree/trunk) and build Whirr.